 Fill in the Folder name or path for the auto-upload mapping e.g. remote_media/remote_assets.
 The folder path can be up to 3 folders deep.

 Fill in a URL prefix that will be mapped to the specified folder e.g. https://upload.wikimedia.org/wikipedia/ or s3://my-bucket/my-path/

 To use a private storage (Amazon S3 or Google Storage) bucket as the remote URL prefix, you must makesure your bucket is whitelisted for your Cloudinary account.
 This is especially useful for lazy migration.

 Click the Save button at the bottom of the page.

-As can be seen in the screenshot above, the remote_media folder is now mapped to the https://upload.wikimedia.org/wikipedia/ URL prefix.
-Cloudinary delivery URLs that include the remote_media folder in the Public ID can now be used, and Cloudinary will automatically retrieve the remote asset from the specified Wikimedia URL and store it in your Cloudinary account.
-From that point on, the asset is treated just like any other asset that was uploaded to your Cloudinary account.
+Once saved, any media stored under the directory you set as the URL prefix and requested by a Cloudinary URL that contains the remote_media folder in the Public ID, will automatically be retrieved and stored in your Cloudinary account.
+This asset is treated just like any other asset that was uploaded to your Cloudinary account.